ome/ngff/rfc/2/index.md

 ## Backwards Compatibility

-The metadata of Zarr v3 arrays are not backwards compatible with Zarr v2.
+The metadata of Zarr v3 arrays is not backwards compatible with that of Zarr v2 arrays.

 Implementations of OME-Zarr MUST specify the version(s) of the OME-Zarr specification that they support.